-The differences between Oldtime and Bluegrass music
+The differences between Old-Time (OT) and Bluegrass (BG) music:

 - An OT banjo is open-backed, with an old towel (probably never washed) stuffed in the back to dampen sound.
 A BG banjo has a resonator to make it louder.

 - An OT banjo weighs 5 pounds, towel included.
 A BG banjo weighs 40 pounds.

 - A BG banjo player has had spinal fusion surgery on all his vertebrae, and therefore stands very straight.
 If an OT banjo player stands, he slouches.

 - An OT banjo player can lose 3 right-hand fingers and 2 left-hand fingers in an industrial accident without affecting his performance.

 - A BG banjo needs 24 frets.
 An OT banjo needs no more than 5, and some dont need any.

 - A BG banjo player puts jewelry on his fingertips to play.
 An OT banjo player puts super glue on his fingernails to strengthen them.
 Never shake hands with an OT banjo player while he's fussing with his nails.